paulkarpenko/us-code-ui/uscode/title-27-intoxicating-liquors/chapter-005-prohibition-reorganization-act-of-1930.md

 Section 107, act May 27, 1930, ch.
 342, § 7, 46 Stat.
 429, related to grant, renewal, and amendment of permits.

 Section 108, act May 27, 1930, ch.
 342, § 8, 46 Stat.
-430, provided that Bureau of Prohibition shall here­after be known as Bureau of Industrial Alcohol, and Commissioner of Prohibition shall hereafter have title of Commissioner of Industrial Alcohol.
+430, provided that Bureau of Prohibition shall hereafter be known as Bureau of Industrial Alcohol, and Commissioner of Prohibition shall hereafter have title of Commissioner of Industrial Alcohol.